Eastern Kentucky Colonels

-The Eastern Kentucky Colonels are the intercollegiate athletic teams of Eastern Kentucky University (EKU), located in Richmond, Kentucky, in intercollegiate sports as a member of the NCAA Division I ranks, primarily competing in the ASUN Conference since the 2021–22 academic year; while its football team competes in the Western Athletic Conference (WAC) until the ASUN launches its own football league, most likely in the 2022 fall season.
+The Eastern Kentucky Colonels are the intercollegiate athletic teams of Eastern Kentucky University (EKU), located in Richmond, Kentucky, in intercollegiate sports as a member of the NCAA Division I ranks, primarily competing in the Atlantic Sun Conference (ASUN) since the 2021–22 academic year.
+Its football team competes in the United Athletic Conference (UAC), which started play in 2023 as a football-only merger of the ASUN and the Western Athletic Conference (WAC).
+In July 2026, the UAC will become an all-sports conference as a rebranded WAC, with EKU as a member.
 The Colonels previously competed in the Ohio Valley Conference (OVC) from 1948–49 to 2020–21.

 Overview

-The Colonels athletic program competes in NCAA Division I as a member of the ASUN Conference.
+The Colonels athletic program competes in NCAA Division I as a member of the Atlantic Sun Conference (ASUN).
 The football team plays in the second level of Division I football, the Football Championship Subdivision (FCS).
 Before joining the ASUN in July 2021, EKU had spent the previous 73 years as a charter member of the Ohio Valley Conference (OVC).
 The EKU mascot is The Colonel, and the school colors are maroon and white.
 While the women's teams were formerly known as the Lady Colonels, the school now emphasizes that all teams are now Colonels.

-Although EKU's new home of the ASUN does not currently sponsor football, it has committed to launching an FCS football league in the near future.
-Until ASUN football is established, EKU football competes as a de facto associate member of the Western Athletic Conference (WAC), competing in a football partnership between the two leagues officially branded as the "ASUN–WAC Challenge".
+The ASUN did not officially sponsor football until the 2022 season.
+In 2021, EKU football competed as a de facto associate member of the Western Athletic Conference (WAC), competing in a football partnership between the two leagues officially branded as the "ASUN–WAC Challenge".
+The ASUN–WAC alliance was renewed for the 2022 season, and the two conferences fully merged their football leagues after that season, announcing the football league's new branding of United Athletic Conference in April 2023.